 A big company called Silk Pro has many variants of tripods from low budget to medium budget which can beat any type of requirements.
 You can check the official website or you can buy them from some limited online stores.

 Top of the line tripods has separate legs and replaceable heads.
 That means they are going to expensive naturally because you can change the tripod head and you can replace the tripod legs anywhere and anytime.

 These types of tripods are recommended for photography and short films/documentary.
 Buying three cheap tripods in a year is not worthy and purchasing a quality tripod that can resist up to a few years will be the better option.

 -Premium carbon fiber legs offer unprecedented strength and rigidity

 -Manfrotto Q90 center column boasts quick one finger operation

-As our team have experience in the tripods and you are not going to recommend you the cheap tripods which can break your video footage and your experience.
+As our team has experience in the tripods and you are not going to recommend the cheap tripods which can break your video footage and your experience.
 Always we recommend the best tripods which can meet your requirements and height.

 A Cheap tripod is always not recommended.
 Purchase a Quality tripod which can take the 2x weight of your actual camera weight.